keystonejs/keystone/.changeset/fix-non-default-singleton.md

 '@keystone-6/core': minor
 ---

-Adds support for querying Singletons by non-default identifiers
+Adds `findOne` and `findMany` support for Singleton lists for identifiers other than the default, not recommended in typical usage